 so proud of what our community has built together..— Michelle Lawton, Founder & Co-Director at Stretch the Imagination

 Melissa O’Mahony is from San Francisco and spent her high school years in Mill Valley.
 She has her B.A. in Young Child Development and M.A. and Credential in Early Childhood Special Education, both from San Francisco State University.
 She is now a professor at SF State as she teaches undergraduates a families course in the Special Education department.
 Her interest in children has been a part of her life since adolescence and she has been working with young children for 15 years in various school and home settings.
-She spent her first four years at Stretch as a classroom teacher and is now excited to embark on her second year as Assistant Director.
+She spent her first four years at Stretch as a classroom teacher and became our Assistant Director in 2017.
 In her free time, she enjoys exploring nature with her 2 ½ year old and husband, riding her bike through the streets of San Francisco, having dance parties with her family, and laughing and cooking with friends.